-- This document describes the categories of students for which a college may apply a fee waiver from the Scottish Funding Council (SFC) in Academic Year (AY) 2021-22.
-Eligibility is summarised in the diagram at Annex A. The core teaching allocations set out in the College Outcome Agreement Funding allocations for AY 2021-22 include an allowance for fee waivers. - 2.
+- This document describes the categories of students for which a college may apply a fee waiver from the Scottish Funding Council (SFC) in Academic Year (AY) 2022-23.
+Eligibility is summarised in the diagram at Annex A. The core teaching allocations set out in the College Funding allocations for AY 2022-23 include an allowance for fee waivers. - 2.
 The standard fee waiver policy should focus on the students rather than on the course of study (except courses classified as price group 5).

-Policy changes for AY 2021-22
+Policy changes for AY 2022-23

-3. From AY 2021-22, colleges will be able to allocate a fee waiver to students on short full-time courses, where the student has been assessed as eligible for bursary support.
+3. From AY 2022-23, colleges will be able to allocate a fee waiver to students on all short full-time courses.
 Further details are set out at paragraphs 7 to 9 below.